Diderot-Language/examples/README.md

 To get the autoconf tools (specifically `autoconf` and `autoheader`):
 * Linux: `sudo apt-get install autoconf`
 * OSX: `brew install autoconf`
+You will need autoconf version 2.64 or higher.

 The Diderot runtime system is written in C++11 and the code generator also produces C++ code, so you will need to have a modern C++ compiler